Bariatric Surgery Revisions in Houston, TX

 Dr. St. Laurent will find out as much as possible about your previous operation to determine what might have gone wrong.
 You will also do the following:

 - Be asked about any medications you are taking

 You may be required to keep a food diary for around two weeks and then bring it back in for review.
 This will help Dr. St. Laurent determine whether changes in your diet might eliminate your problem.

 Unsatisfactory results from bariatric surgery are not necessarily the fault of the doctor or patient, as a number of factors can cause them.
-After a consultation with Dr. St. Laurent, you’ll be able to determine if revision surgery could be helpful.
-Contact his Houston office at 281-301-1404 to find out more.
+After a consultation with Dr. St. Laurent, The Woodlands, and Houston-area patients will be able to determine if revision surgery could be helpful.
+Contact his Cypress office at 281-301-1404 to find out more.